ADGEfficiency/programming-resources/README.md

 # Programming Resources

 A collection of programming resources, mainly relevant to the work of a data scientist.

-These are my personal notes - you will often find my notes alongside links to articles.
+These are my personal notes - you will often find my notes and summaries alongside links to articles.

-Many of these notes are also used for teaching - such as:
+Some of these notes are also used for teaching programming things:

 - [fundamentals/computers.md](https://github.com/ADGEfficiency/programming-resources/blob/master/fundamentals/computers.md), - [fundamentals/programming.md](https://github.com/ADGEfficiency/programming-resources/blob/master/fundamentals/programming.md),
 - [bash-and-unix/intro.md](https://github.com/ADGEfficiency/programming-resources/blob/master/bash-and-unix/intro.md),
 - [test-driven-development](https://github.com/ADGEfficiency/programming-resources/tree/master/test-driven-development).

-If you like this, you might also like [rl-resources](https://github.com/ADGEfficiency/rl-resources) and [ml-resources](https://github.com/ADGEfficiency/ml-resources) - which are similar collections on reinforcement learning and machine learning.
+I also maintain similar collections on reinforcement learning and machine learning - [rl-resources](https://github.com/ADGEfficiency/rl-resources) and [ml-resources](https://github.com/ADGEfficiency/ml-resources).

 ## Music to Listen to While Programming

-[Project Audio for GitHub](https://github.audio/) - based on current activity on GitHub
+[Project Audio for GitHub](https://github.audio/) - tracks events happening across GitHub and converts them to music notes.

+[Listen to Wikipedia](http://listen.hatnote.com/) - real-time visualization and sonification of Wikipedia activity.

 [musicForProgramming](https://musicforprogramming.net/?about)